Get Involved in Undergraduate Research in SESE

 Not only is research a great way to enrich your education and enhance your resume – beneficial both in a job search and in applications to graduate school – but it's fun and rewarding!
 By working with mentors who are experts in their fields, you'll establish relationships and professional connections that may last a lifetime.

-Research can be done for credit, or for pay, but not both.
+Research can be done for credit, for pay, or both.
 Paid research positions may be supported by individual faculty member’s research projects or by the NASA Space Grant, which supports undergraduate research across all SESE majors – it is not restricted to the Space Sciences.

 Finding Research Opportunities

-Here is an updated list of some current research opportunities advertised by faculty, postdoctoral researchers, and graduate students.
+As a first step, view a list of some current research opportunities advertised by faculty, research scientists, postdoctoral researchers, and graduate students by clicking the button below:

 Given the rapidly evolving nature of active research programs, not all opportunities are represented in the formal list of research positions compiled on the webpage linked above.
 If you don't see a research opportunity that matches your interests, look for a research mentor that may have additional opportunities - which may be supported by their research grants, by the NASA Space Grant, or completed for credit - and explore the Research Programs For SESE Students below.